 Tickets are sold in the cloisters, entrance to the left of the basilica when facing the facade-less church.

 Access to the magnificent Biblioteca Medicea Laurenziana is from the upper level of the galleries in the cloister.
-Note the shorter opening hours — don’t cut it too fine, as the guard at the door may refuse entry even if a ticket was bought only a few minutes earlier.
+Note the shorter opening hours — don’t cut it too fine, as the guard at the door may refuse entry even if a ticket was bought only a few minutes earlier (as the ticket is then valid the following day).

-The Laurentian Medici Library generally get good reviews on Tripadvisor — bad ratings are mostly due to visitors being caught out by the early closing time.
+The Laurentian Medici Library generally gets good reviews on Tripadvisor — bad ratings are mostly due to visitors being caught out by the early closing time.

 More Articles on Florence Sights